Liverpool & London & Globe Insurance

-The Liverpool Fire & Life Insurance Co. was founded in 1836 in response to increased premiums from the London insurance companies.
-It expanded rapidly, at home and abroad, and after the acquisition of the London insurer, Globe Insurance, in 1864 it became the Liverpool and London Globe Insurance Company.
+The Liverpool & London & Globe Insurance Company Limited was founded in 1836 in response to increased premiums from the London insurance companies.
+It expanded rapidly, at home and abroad, and after the acquisition of the London insurer, Globe Insurance, in 1864 it became the Liverpool & London & Globe Insurance Company.
 In 1919 it was acquired by another Liverpool firm, Royal Insurance.
 The enlarged entity merged with the Sun Alliance in 1996 to form the Royal & Sun Alliance Insurance Group.

 History

 The genesis of the formation of the Liverpool and London lay in the antagonism between the two cities over the level of insurance premiums.
 When the London companies increased their rates in 1836 the response was immediate.
 The Liverpool Fire & Life Insurance Co. was formed in April and opened for business in June.
-George Holt,a cotton broker, town councillor and one of the founders of the Bank of Liverpool was Chairman, supported by 21 directors, all of whom had to live within 20 miles of the town hall.
+George Holt, a cotton broker, town councillor and one of the founders of the Bank of Liverpool was chairman, supported by 21 directors, all of whom had to live within 20 miles of the town hall.
 Within a month of opening, it wrote its first life assurance policy.
-In 1847, the Company purchased the London, Edinburgh & Dublin Assurance Co. changing its name to Liverpool & London Fire and Life Assurance Co.
+In 1847, the company purchased the London, Edinburgh & Dublin Assurance Co. changing its name to Liverpool & London Fire and Life Assurance Co.
 Around then a London office was established.

 The 1850s and early 1860s was a period of expansion, first internationally then at home.
 In 1850 the Liverpool and London opened a New York office and entered the Canadian market.
 The following year the Australia & Colonial General Life Insurance and Annuity Co. was purchased and in 1853, agents were appointed in ten major cities including Hamburg, Bombay, Valparaiso and Shanghai.
 This contributed to the trebling of premiums between 1850 and 1855.
+The company started work building a new Liverpool office in 1856, completing it in 1858.
 The years 1857 and 1858 were difficult for fire insurance and in a five-year period, Liverpool and London used its strong reserves to make domestic acquisitions.
 These included the North of England Insurance; the fire business of the Bank of London and National Provincial Insurance Association; Sheffield, Rotherham and Chesterfield Insurance; the Monarch Life Assurance Office of London; the Unity Fire Association and the Leeds and Yorkshire Assurance.
-However, above all these was the acquisition in 1864 of the Globe Insurance Company of London with its prestigious No. 1 Cornhill building, leading to a final name change to the Liverpool and London Globe Insurance.
+However, above all these was the acquisition in 1864 of the Globe Insurance Company of London with its prestigious No. 1 Cornhill building, leading to a final name change to the Liverpool & London & Globe Insurance.